Content of this article:

 secondary – Crowd Control effect (Chance to slow/immobilize/blind/stun/… on hit)

 If you manage to get one of these, you then go to the Mystic to try to reroll the secondary to Reduced Level Requirement, which can roll up to -30 (and will make the weapon usable at level 40, effectively allowing you to oneshot everything on Torment 6).
 That stat in particular is quite difficult to roll, as it has a very low chance to appear.
-However, with Life per Hit blocking the secondary Life per Kill roll and one of the Crowd Control effects block all other similar rolls, there are only 3 secondaries left to find on a regular (non class-specific) weapon:
+However, with Life per Hit blocking the secondary Life per Kill roll and one of the Crowd Control effects block all other similar rolls, there are only 3 secondaries left to find on a regular (non class-specific) weapon.
+This greatly increases the odds to get it once you have the other stats already present on the item.

 10. Check Vendors and Artisans